 Which schools have to adhere to the guidance?

-This guidance is intended to support schools, both mainstream and alternative provision, to prepare for this.
+The government guidance is intended to support schools, both mainstream and alternative provision, to prepare for this.
 It applies to primary, secondary (including sixth forms), infant, junior, middle, upper, school-based nurseries and boarding schools.
 Independent schools are expected to follow the control measures set out in the guidance in the same way as state-funded schools.

 Public health advice to minimise coronavirus (Covid-19) risks